Customise shell scripts to work with inputs defined by the user.

 Take these two examples:

-The first command would throw an error because Bash would think there is a variable called “molecule_copy”, but such a variable does not exist.
+The first command would give us an empty output because Bash would think there is a variable called “molecule_copy”, but such a variable does not exist (and by default the shell assumes its value is empty).
 In the second command, because we included the variable name in {}, then this is not a problem and the output we get is “ethane_copy”.

 In conclusion: always include {} when using your variables in scripts.
 It is also good practice to always include variables within double " quotes.
 The reasons are more subtle, but see this StackOverflow post to learn more about it.